-If you want more ideas on foods to eat for your liver, see the chapter TIRED TOXIC LIVER in my Secrets to a Healthy Metabolism Book.
 In addition to diet, supplements also help speed up cleansing of the liver.
 Click HERE to find my favorite.

-If you are more of an ebook reader, I am happy to announce that you can now get my books as a high quality ebook that works on any platform (Craig spent a whole week working on this for me!).
+If you are more of an ebook reader, I am happy to announce that you can now get my books as a high-quality ebook that works on any platform (Craig spent a whole week working on this for me!).
 This is an ebook format that works on any computer or mobile device.
-It is a beautiful pdf that has all the full color pages and layouts as the printed books with click-able table of contents and searching capabilities.
+It is a beautiful pdf that has all the full-color pages and layouts as the printed books with click-able table of contents and searching capabilities.
 This is extremely useful when trying to find a recipe.
 These books are much higher quality than the ebook platforms (kindle, apple).
 Plus, most of the profits don’t go to Amazon or apple!
 Just go here to get your copy!

 My husband’s birthday is on Christmas Day, so another dessert is usually the last thing he wants.
 He prefers a cheesecake instead anyway.
 But for those of you who need a “healthified” birthday cake, this one is awesome.
 The peanut flour makes a great flavor for the cake.